Phil Head (far left) John Withers (top center)

 "We were friends with the guys in Whitehorse.
 They played around Denver, and they would always come out and see me, when I lived in Wetmore.
 We knew about Bob Deal, who was a helluva guitar player,” he said.
 “Bob told us that he wasn’t happy in Whitehorse, and so I recruited him to join us, in Freeway Flyer.
 I remember he wanted us to always call him “Zorky,” I’m guessing because he didn’t want his real name associated with the group.
 Who knows.”

-Shortly thereafter, Joe’s cousin, Jerry Elbow, joined he band, as the band’s second guitarist.
+Shortly thereafter, Joe’s cousin, Jerry Albo, joined he band, as the band’s second guitarist.

 With the lineup complete, Phil, Joe, John, Bob and Jerry soon hit the road, playing military bases, with a diverse set list… when the entire band managed to show up, on time.